What is this medication?

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-How should I use this medicine?
+How should I use this medication?

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.

-Patients over 65 years old may have a stronger reaction and need a smaller dose.
+Patients over 65 years of age may have a stronger reaction and need a smaller dose.